 - Drafting non-compete and non-disclosure agreements.

-- Routinely helping private and public sector employers make their way through the reasonable accommodation process required under state and federal disability anti-discrimination laws.
+- Helping private and public sector employers make their way through the reasonable accommodation process required under state and federal disability anti-discrimination laws.

-- Negotiating highly favorable settlements for private and public Wisconsin employers in litigation involving claims of alleged sexual harassment, sex and disability discrimination and retaliation.
+- Negotiating highly favorable settlements for private and public Wisconsin employers in litigation involving claims of alleged excessive assessment, sexual harassment, sex and disability discrimination and retaliation.

 - Successful defense at trial and on appeal of a municipality's ordinance prohibiting nude or semi-nude dancing in establishments that serve alcohol against claims that the ordinance violated the First Amendment, resulting in a published appellate decision that established important, and favorable, precedent for municipalities seeking to combat the adverse effects caused by the combination of sexually oriented businesses with alcohol.